Aloha September 6, 2015

 There’s in a scene in Pedro Almodóvar’s visceral Broken Embraces where a jealous millionaire purposely sabotages a director’s film by using only bad takes during the editing process.
 Upon release, the film is a dismal failure, said to be a gigantic misstep by a major talent.
 It wrecks the career of the filmmaker, the millionaire receiving a sort of satisfaction comparable to a snake strangling a rat for the very first time.
 Years after release, however, the director’s luck changes — after the millionaire’s wrongdoings are discovered, a second opportunity to release the film, using the good takes this time, is offered.
 A semi-happy ending makes way for tomorrow when it transforms from an ignorable flop into an unrecognized masterpiece.

-If only that was the case for Aloha, the worst film of Cameron Crowe’s career and a huge misstep for its jaw-dropping cast.
+If only that was the case for Aloha, the worst film of Cameron Crowe’s career.
 It’s the sort of movie you want to like with your entire being — it has the makings of a classic.
 It has a tropical setting bound to take us into a faraway land where only the best things about life make themselves known.
 It roots for Bradley Cooper and Emma Stone as a romantic couple, makes Rachel McAdams a past fling, and turns Bill Murray into a slithering corporate giant rather than the usual deadpan scene-stealer.
 It has a sort of old Hollywood optimism that recalls why Crowe’s biggest hits (Jerry Maguire, Almost Famous) were such big hits in the first place.

 But Aloha contains writing that could only sound good to a screenwriter and a screenplay that could only make sense to a screenwriter.
 A mini-prologue of sorts is supposed to explain things, when it, in reality, makes things harder to follow.
 One minute, Aloha is a romantic comedy, another a bittersweet dramedy, the next an environmental-issue film meant to inspire (“You’ve sold your soul so many times no one’s buying,” a character sighs to the protagonist after his untruthfulness is discovered).
 Characters bear motives so unexplained we can’t quite decide if we’re supposed to look at them with the eyes of a trusting cohort or an unconvinced skeptic.